Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Surface Tension.md

  **Overview**

 Showing that surface tension can support paperclips, but can be broken down by washing up liquid (surfactant) - this can be used to make 'boats' move across the water.
-This works well when demonstrated with psychedelic milk where you can see patterns forming with food colouring in milk due to flows driven by variations in surface tension.
+This works well when demonstrated with psychedelic milk (milk with food colouring in it) where you can see patterns forming with due to flows driven by variations in surface tension.

 **What can you show with it?**